Measurement uncertainty relations: characterising optimal error bounds for qubits: Preliminaries

 \section{Preliminaries}

-In what follows we consider qubit systems described by the Hilbert space $\mH=\C^2$.
+We adopt the standard Hilbert space description for the case of finite-dimensional quantum systems, with $\mH$ denoting the given (complex) Hilbert space.
 We denote {\em vector states} by unit vectors $\psi,\xi\in\mH$ and (generally) mixed states by density operators (positive operators of unit trace) $\rho$.
 Vector states correspond to the pure states in the convex set of density operators, where they are represented as rank-1 projection operators $P_\psi = \ketbra{\psi}{\psi}$.